 The Teachers and Teaching research program in the School of Education aims to achieve high quality research, training and knowledge translation in the development and testing of interventions and innovations that will be used and sustained in the practice of teaching and teacher development across a broad range of contexts.

-Teachers and Teaching Program members (L to R) Dr Kathryn Holmes, Prof Max Smith, Prof Jenny Gore and Dr Nicole Mockler (in screen)
+Teachers and Teaching Program members (L to R) Dr Kathryn Holmes, Prof Max Smith, and Prof Jenny Gore

 Teachers and Teaching, an education research program in the School of Education at the University of Newcastle, investigates teacher professional learning (including preservice, induction, inservice and leadership) and teaching practice (including curriculum, pedagogy, and assessment) with particular emphases on quality, equity and technology.